Swimming, bathing and hanging out at the Eisbach in Munich

 On hot days, you can already see the young people of Munich gliding into the stream and drifting north with the current of the water.

-Stop and intermediate exit at the little Eisbach wave E2
+Stop and intermediate exit at the small Eisbach wave E2

-Exit at the small Eisbach wave and walk back From here you have two options:
+Exit at the small Eisbach wave E2 and walk back.
+From here you have two options:

-2. You can bypass the small Eisbach wave, get back into the stream and drift another 400 meters towards the Tivoli bridge
+- You can bypass the small Eisbach wave E2, re-enter the Eisbach München and drift another 400 meters towards the Tivoli bridge

 When re-entering, it is generally advisable not to make a head, as the stream is not very deep.